yasuohasegawa/UnityComputeProceduralMap/README.md

 # UnityComputeProceduralMap
 It's just one of my compute shader demo.
-It results that it only 19 SetPass calls and 25 batches to make this demo.<br>
+It results that it takes only 19 SetPass calls and 25 batches to make this demo.<br>

 ![Screenshot](screen.png)